biliesilva/Happy-application/README.md

 ## Functionalities

-- Register a new orphanage
+- Register a new orphanage;
-- View all orphanages registered.
+- View all orphanages registered;
 - See details of each orphanage.